Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 Expected reply is a motion detection event after the specified duration.

+### list-videos:

+content = string.
+The content string is broken into the camera parameter and the date parameter.
+These parameters should match up with the directory names that are used to store media files from the camera.
+For example, "Camera1,2022-04-08" will refer to files from the "Camera1" camera that were taken on the date 2022-04-08.

+Example:

+{"type" : "list-videos", "content" : "Camera1,2022-04-08", "is_for" : "0"}

+Expected reply is a series of file paths that point to stored video thumbnail files located in the specified camera and date directories.

 ### cam-config-request:
 content = string.
 Content can be null.
 This will just request to that camera hub send out an updated list of cameras.
 Example: